Encharted Cook

 Loaf of Zucchini Bread, sliced, on a white platter with a white teapot in the background.

-Even better yet, this recipe makes two loaves, one to enjoy now and the other to freeze or give to family and friends.
+Even better yet, this recipe yields two loaves: one to enjoy now and the other to freeze or share with family and friends.

 Jump to: